If Samsung says the headphone jack is dead, it’s dead

 For years, Samsung’s Galaxy Note smartphones have catered to folks who want a phone with a ton of features and are willing to pay for them.
 Its new Galaxy Note10 and Note10+ continue that theme.
 But the company did delete a feature every previous Note phone has had, though it’s not making a fuss over the change and didn’t mention it at its splashy launch event in New York City this afternoon.

-As suggested by recent leaks, neither version of the Note10 has a 3.5mm headphone jack.
+As suggested by recent leaks, neither version of the Note10 has a 3.5 mm headphone jack.
 Instead, Samsung includes USB-C earbuds in the box and will be glad to sell you a pair of Galaxy Buds, its quite-nice answer to Apple’s AirPods.

 Way back in 2016, when Apple eliminated the headphone jack from the iPhone 7, marketing honcho Phil Schiller stood onstage and said it took “courage” to ditch such a familiar feature in the interest of (as Apple saw it) progress.
 Many people saw Apple’s move as annoying rather than brave.
 Samsung was even making fun of the decision before it was official and kept the jack on multiple generations of Galaxy S and Note phones.
 (More recently, it did delete it from the Galaxy A8 and Galaxy Fold.)

 Nearly three years after Apple went jackless, not everybody has bought into the idea.
 My colleague Mark Wilson remains agitated about the loss—or at least he was as of last November.
 The jack’s absence in the new Notes is a major point in the Washington Post’s Geoffrey Fowler’s first look.
-Surely, some people will decide not to buy a Note10 based their lack of the jack—or will buy one and then grumble about it.
+Surely, some people will decide not to buy a Note10 based on lack of the jack—or will buy one and then grumble about it.

 Wonder how long will Samsung wait to tell everyone that they’ve dropped the 3.5mm headphone jack. #SamsungEvent #Note10 pic.twitter.com/Z34relBd0L